NajmiHassan/Codeswitch-Detector/README.md

 `weak_label.py` labels obvious tokens by rule + lexicon and falls back to the trained model for unknown words. **Weak labels are noisy** — the workflow is *bootstrap → human review → train*, never train blindly on them.

-Good public sources to expand with: the FIRE code-mixing shared-task data, the LinCE benchmark, and your own scraped Twitter/X / YouTube comments.

 ---